 I began writing short stories as a creative outlet after my merchandising job was eliminated in the late eighties.
-When I was a kid, I dreamt of becoming Nancy Drew or Nancy Dickerson, the first female TV news anchor.
+When I was a kid, I dreamed of becoming Nancy Drew or Nancy Dickerson, the first female TV news anchor.
 Neither was a practical option after college.
 Fast forward to a career in retailing, apparel marketing and brand licensing.
-While employed full time, I started graduate school to pursue an MFA in Creative Writing and earned my degree in 2015.
-Since then I have published personal essays (with more forthcoming), an art review, and articles on leadership.
+While employed full time I started graduate school to pursue an MFA in Creative Writing and earned my degree in 2015.
+Since then I have published several personal essays (with more forthcoming), an art review, and articles on brands, retail and leadership.

 Business, Work & Leadership

-I had part-time jobs starting at age fifteen, determined to gain financial independence, learn about business, and climb the corporate ladder.
-My first professional foray was in the tough world of retailing.
+I had part-time jobs starting at age fifteen as an office assistant, a health care aide, and a sales clerk.
+My first professional foray after college was in the tough world of retailing.
 I spent more than three decades in corporate and have plenty of stories about the good, the bad and the ugly.
 Check out my story, “Uniforms,” my reporting on a talk with Jill Abramson after she was fired from The New York Times, and a blog post about Gloria Steinem’s influence on teen girls.

 Living in New York